-Angkor Wat sunrise sits comfortably high in many bucket lists, including mine.
-That’s why the prime focus of my latest trip to Asia was to visit the legendary Siem Reap temples and enjoy the most famous sunrise there is.
-Yes, the Angkor Wat sunrise is very popular, it’s actually so popular that it’s making 5 AM the busiest time in the temple.
+The Angkor Wat sunrise sits comfortably high in many bucket lists, including mine.
+That’s why the prime focus of my latest trip to Asia was to visit the legendary Siem Reap temples and enjoy the most famous sunrise in the world.

 What is Angkor Wat